samuelsson/quadrilateral/packages/eslint-config/README.md

 ## Usage

-Enable `eslint` linting in your IDE or run `yarn run eslint ./ --ext .ts,.tsx,.js` in the terminal.
+Enable `eslint` linting in your IDE and/or run `yarn run eslint ./ --ext .ts,.tsx,.js` in the terminal.